ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 Dain coughs, sputtering before words manage to form and ducking Sven's glittering eyes.

-"Sloane, no—" he begins when Imogen's head snaps upwards,
+"Sloane—" he begins when Imogen's head snaps upwards,

 "What kind of odd Navarrian shit are you forcing her to partake in Aetos?" she hisses, shouting over them both, "I need you to get to talking now.
 Stop acting like you suddenly don't love running your mouth."

-His eyes slide to Sloane before responding, as he watches Imogen cut Sloane off and demand explanations she had already been attempting to give.
+His eyes slide to Sloane before responding, as he watches Imogen disregard her again to demand explanations Sloane had already been attempting to give.

-He sees it then, the pattern he knows too well because *he's lived it* from the other side; all those times Violet had tried to explain herself, when she'd tried to tell him something important, and he'd trampled right over her autonomy, inserted himself where he'd decided he was needed, made her decisions for her because he'd convinced himself he knew better.
+He sees it then, suddenly, the pattern he knows too well because *he's lived it* from the other side.
+All those times Violet had tried to explain herself, when she'd tried to tell him something important, and he'd trampled right over her autonomy, inserted himself where he'd decided he was needed, made her decisions for her because he'd convinced himself he knew better.

 He'd done it thinking he was protecting her, thinking he was helping, but he'd been stealing her voice, her agency, her right to speak for herself.

+He'd successfully infantilized her in the name of knowing what's best when the truth was that he didn't know anything at all.

-And now here's Imogen doing the exact same thing to Sloane; cutting her off, demanding answers, refusing to let Sloane explain on her own terms, treating her like she can't handle her own conversations, like she needs someone else to speak for her.
+And now here's Imogen doing the exact same thing to Sloane; cutting her off, demanding answers, refusing to let Sloane explain on her own terms.
+Treating her like she can't handle her own conversations, like she needs someone else to speak for her.
+As if her own reasoning would never be enough to quiet another person's concerns when she didn't need to validate her reasoning to anyone but *herself.*

 The recognition is acidic, and he absolutely fucking hates it.
-He hates that he understands exactly what Sloane is feeling right now because he's the one who used to make Violet feel this way.
+He hates that he understands exactly what Sloane is feeling right now because he's the one who used to make Violet feel that way.

+He hates that it right there in their bond, festering like an open wound and evolving into an unbearable ache with each minute that passes.

 "Sloane is right next to you, but you're talking to me like she doesn't exist.
 If you want answers, ask the person who's actively trying to give them to you," he snaps, patience thinned and all but whittled away.

-"Hey, I don't need you to tell me how to treat people.
+"I don't need you to tell me how to treat people.
 In fact you'd be the last person I'd ever—"

 Maiselle grabs Imogen's shoulder, eyes rough and narrowed, "What are you talking to him like that for?"

 Imogen's face is reddened, sharing the same warm contrasted color palette as her hair and her eyes pin him with an anger the same shade.

 Of course he knows it's earned, Dain knows exactly what's causing her to react this way.

 Liam is gone and he can't bring him back.

 Every time he's graced with the honor of holding Sloane, of being in her presence, of *seeing* her from afar, he'll remember what he ruined for her.
+What he stole away from all of them.

 While he waits for Imogen's inevitable response to Maiselle his heart squeezes, bleeding into the bond and the ebbing pain from useless regret poisons the pathways.
 He drops his head and takes a gulping breath, grounding while he works up his shields; Sloane doesn't need to feel this.